yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 * Refers to the **intensity or purity** of the color.
 * A highly saturated color is **vibrant and bold**, while a less saturated color appears **muted or washed out**.
 * Increasing saturation is like adding more pigment to a color, making it richer and more intense.
-Decreasing saturation makes it closer to gray.
+Decreasing saturation makes it closer to `gray`.
+* A saturation of 0% gives you a gray shade, while 100% is the full, rich color.

 **3. Luminance:**

 * Represents the **brightness** or **lightness** of the color.
 * Increasing luminance makes a color **brighter**, while decreasing luminance makes it **darker**.
-* Imagine adding white to a color to make it lighter and black to make it darker.
+* This controls how light or dark the color is.
+0% is black, 100% is white, and 50% is the middle ground.

 [HSL Calculator \| w3schools](https://www.w3schools.com/colors/colors_hsl.asp)

 ![HSL](https://static-cse.canva.com/_next/static/assets/hue-saturation-luminance_w1324xh780_efbe0b7b36a442313e16eb9678a65e0bdd61ccd8a3a1b64a4a1f44b0d4c08e6e.png)